OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/prc.md

 * The biggest prize you get is the good feeling that you have contributed to Open Source projects and thus made the world a slightly better place.
 * Your picture (or avatar) together with your accomplishment will be displayed on our web site.
 * The first few participants (exact number will be determined later) who complete the tasks will receive a T-shirt specifically made for this challenge.
-(We stil need to work out the logistics of this, but you'll need to supply your postal address in order to receive this present.)
+(We still need to work out the logistics of this, but you'll need to supply your postal address in order to receive this present.)

 ## Tasks eligible for our challenge